Accessibility

 • Document formats

 Files with text will not be in Microsoft- or Apple-only formats.
 PDF files are the solution.
 They look the same everywhere, run anywhere, and print easily.
 Plus, you can open them with the simplest of programs on the cheapest of computers.
-Plain-text files are in Markdown, end in “.txt,” use the <CR><LF> line ending, and end with a blank line—for maximum compatibility.
+Plain-text files are in Markdown, have filenames with the suffix of “.txt,” use the <CR><LF> to end lines, and close with a blank line—for maximum compatibility.
 Every language uses letters and punctuation not in the basic character set.
 Of the various standards for text encoding, UTF-8 (Unicode) is the most inclusive; all competitors have fallen by the wayside.

 • Image formats